 Ever wish you had a friend who owned a shop?
 You could call him up and ask for advice.
 When a shop told you a bunch of stuff that made no sense, he'd call them up.
 Sometimes he'd tell you the shop was telling you the truth.
 Other times, he'd talk to the shop, and their story to you would change: for the better and cheaper.
 Occasionally, he'd tell you to tow your car out of there as quickly as you can: they're trying to RIP YOU OFF!!!

 I spend a good deal of time answering questions people have about their cars.
 I do this free of charge, however many people have sent me checks in appreciation for my help.
 This makes me more inclined to keep answering people's questions!
 I also offer automotive consulting services.
 For a fee as low as $20 to $50 I'll "get involved" in your car repair situation.
-I'll talk to any shop in the world working on your car, and determine whether the shop is up to date and honest, or one of those shops who are either behind the times, or just trying to rob you!
-If you've "fallen among thieves", I'll find a repair shop in your town who will treat you right!
+I'll talk to any mechanic shop in the world working on your car, and determine whether the shop is up to date and honest, or one of those shops who are either behind the times, or just trying to rob you!
+If you've "fallen among thieves", I'll find a mechanic shop in your town who will treat you right!

 I also regularly testify as an expert witness in automotive legal matters.
 Contact me for more details..